yochaigal/cairn/wip/backgrounds/aurifex.md

 | **5** | Your recipe for turning iron to gold worked, but a rival stole the blueprint.
 Your reputation ruined, you lack the funds to try again.
 Take a protoype **blunderbuss** (**d12**, _blast_, bulky), and a taste for revenge.         |
 | **6** | Ridiculed for discovering how to turn gold into _lead_, you chose to pursue opportunities in more open-minded environs.
 Take a bottle of **universal solvent** (2 uses) that dissolves anything it touches into its constituant parts. |

-## What instruments do you always keep on you?
+## What marvel is the product of your latest ingenuity?
 Roll 1d6:

 |       |                      |                                                                                                                                                                                                                                           |
 | ----- | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |